NethermindEth/Paprika/docs/design.md

 }
 ```

+### FixedMap component

+The `FixedMap` component is responsible for storing data in-page.
+It does it by using path-based addressing based on the functionality provided by `NibblePath`.
+The path is not the only discriminator for the values though.
+The other part required to create a `FixedMap.Key` is the `type` of entry.
+This is an implementation of [Entity-Attribute-Value](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model).
+Currently, the following types of entries:

+1. `Account` - identifies `(balance, nonce)` of a given account
+1. `CodeHash` - identifies `CodeHash` of a contract
+1. `StorageRootHash` - the root hash of the storage tree of a contract
+1. `StorageCell` - identifies that the given entry is a storage cell, and its first 32 bytes of its raw data should be additionally used to check the `index` of the storage cell

+For example:

+> To store an update of a `nonce` of a given contract, `[address, Type.Account]` pair is used as a `Key` to store the serialized `(balance, nonce)` pair.

+and

+> To store a storage cell with the given `index` for the given `address`, `[address, Type.StorageCell]` is used as a `Key` with addition of additional bytes of `index`.

+The addition of additional bytes breaks the uniform addressing that is based on the path only.
+It allows at the same time for auto optimization of the tree and much more dense packaging of pages.

-#### FixedMap
+#### FixedMap layout

-Values stored in Paprika fall into one of several categories, like EOA or contract data.
-On top of that, as different values are encoded with different lengths, it was proved that a fixed frame approach does not work well.
-What Paprika uses is a modified pattern of the slot array, used by major players in the world of B+ oriented databases (see: [PostgreSQL page layout](https://www.postgresql.org/docs/current/storage-page-layout.html#STORAGE-PAGE-LAYOUT-FIGURE)).
+`FixedMap` needs to store values with variant lengths over a fixed `Span<byte>` provided by the page.
+To make it work, Paprika uses a modified pattern of the slot array, used by major players in the world of B+ oriented databases (see: [PostgreSQL page layout](https://www.postgresql.org/docs/current/storage-page-layout.html#STORAGE-PAGE-LAYOUT-FIGURE)).
 How it works then?

 The slot array pattern uses a fixed-size buffer that is provided within the page.
 It allocates chunks of it from two directions: